CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 One of the difficult parts of benchmarking is not falling the many subtle pitfalls.
 When we write a benchmark, that doesn't mean our work is done.
 We must first verify that we are measuring what we set out to measure.
 In our case, we intended to measure the performance of using a branch to avoid always performing the expensive modulo operation when we have random input data.
 However, what we actually measured the the performance of using a branch that is _almost always predicted correctly_ to avoid an expensive modulo operation.

-While it seems that this benchmark from [Chandler's talk](https://youtu.be/nXaxk27zwlk) has some key problems, it still contains a lot of valuable insights.
+While it seems that this benchmark from [Chandler's talk](https://youtu.be/nXaxk27zwlk) has some key problems, the talk  contains a lot of valuable insights.
 One of the key points from the talk is to go out and measure things.
 In this case, it just so happens that we needed to measure a few more things (the branch miss-prediction rates).
 Looks like the example wasn't so crazy after all.

 As always, feel free to contact me with questions.